solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

 ## Extending FPS for accommodate Arbitrum Governance

-In order to demonstrate the framework's flexibility, we developed the [Arbitrum Proposal Type](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/arbitrum/ArbitrumProposal.sol).
+The [Arbitrum Proposal Type](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/arbitrum/ArbitrumProposal.sol) demonstrates the framework's flexibility.
 Let's go through each of its functions:

 -   `setEthForkId()`: used to create the Ethereum fork using Foundry as the Arbitrum Governance is a cross-chain governance.
 This function will be set by the child proposal.